 Dating back to Georgian times, The Old Rectory has in recent years undergone extensive restoration and refurbishment; the end result is a very handsome property where traditional charm and period features blend to perfection with all the modern facilities you could wish for.
 Just down the road is the village of Williton, a quiet little place but it has a few shops and supermarkets and a couple of places to eat so it should serve you well.

 The bedroom suites are all named after the rectors and their wives who have lived in the house over the years; a nod to times past and to the happy role The Old Rectory has played in family life.
-Considerable thought has gone into ensuring the ensuite bathrooms are especially relaxing, with well chosen furnishings and soothing colours; lie back in a bath full of bubbles and look out on the beautiful countryside, it's bliss.
+Considerable thought has gone into ensuring the bathrooms are especially relaxing, with well chosen furnishings and soothing colours; lie back in a bath full of bubbles and look out on the beautiful countryside, it's bliss.
 Easy to see why it often gets booked to tie in with celebrations and weddings held at nearby St Audries Park.

 There are so many wonderful places to see nearby; catch the steam train with the West Somerset Railway and chug through the countryside to Watchet or Blue Anchor and have fish and chips, or for good old-fashioned seaside fun head to Minehead or Burnham-on-Sea for the day.
 Go searching for amonites on the beach at St. Audries Bay or Kilve; then go for a cream tea at the Chantry Tea Gardens.
 It doesn't take long to get to the county town of Taunton where you can browse the many shops and eateries, stroll around Vivary Park and visit the Museum of Somerset.
 Take a day trip to Exmoor National Park; the diversity of the landscape is incredible; rugged gorse covered moors, steep wooded valleys, plunging cliffs with unspoilt beaches.
 Amble along the banks of the river at Watersmeet and finish up at the tea room, go and see the ancient clapper bridge at Tarr Steps, potter around Dulverton, or the charming harbour at Porlock Weir.
 Go to Dunster and see the fairytale castle that stands above the streets, walk along the millstream and follow the Tall Trees Trail, walk up the cliff to the tiny church of Culbone, legend says it was the inspiration for Lorna Doone's wedding.